Lut99/dl4ld-petrinet/chaincode-javascript/FunctionRelation.md

 > Most likely, it also takes this petrinet instance and runs it, creating the events used in `application-javascript` and by the network repository to run the `cmd` in containers
 ##### Define the class of Petrinet (Line 118+) and help functions (Line 118-)
 - const events records the remarks
+- //TODO: there should be a webpage container that using help function "GenerateToken"
 ##### Methods of class Petrinet
 - PutToken
   - Line 190: put the token into place _i_